Attention all lawyers called 6 years or less and practicing in the New West/ Surrey/ Fraser Region: You DO NOT WANT TO MISS this opportunity!

 An invite for our web- based session will be emailed to registrants along with the fact pattern/ materials prior to the event.

 This webinar qualifies for 1.5 hours of CPD credit toward your annual Law Society requirements.
+To claim your credit, the course is described on the Law Society website as "Surrey Inns of Court - Cross Examination".

 While this event is free, if you practice in the Surrey area, we ask that you consider joining the SBA!